 As a limited company is a separate legal entity, it is usually responsible for its own liquidation costs.

 In the role of liquidators, we undertake the selling of company assets including any work-in-progress, stock, etc. Generally, the assets will require a valuation by a RICS chartered surveyor to ensure that they are sold for a realistic amount in the circumstances.
 In most cases, this process can be carried out fairly quickly.

 Our costs and fees for completing the liquidation are covered by asset realisations.
-If the asset realisations are insufficient and you still wish us to act as liquidator you may wish to pay the fees yourself.
+If the asset realisations are insufficient so you cannot afford a liquidation and you still wish us to act as liquidator, you may wish to pay the fees yourself.